carla-simulator/carla/Docs/core_map.md

 right_lm_color = waypoint.right_lane_marking.color
 ```

-Finally regarding navigation, waypoints have a set of methods to ease the flow inside the road:
+Finally regarding navigation, waypoints have a set of methods to ease the flow inside the road.
 The `next(d)` creates new waypoint at an approximate distance `d` following the direction of the current lane, while `previous(d)` will do so on the opposite direction.
 `next_until_lane_end(d)` and `previous_until_lane_start(d)` will use said distance to find a list of equally distant waypoints contained in the lane.
-All of these methods follow traffic rules to determine only places where the vehicle can go:
+All of these methods follow traffic rules to determine only places where the vehicle can go.
 ```py
 # Disable physics, in this example the vehicle is teleported.
 vehicle.set_simulate_physics(False)